 Many people – especially those not involved in either – consider investing and gambling to be two activities that come from the same source.
 While there are fundamental differences between the two, there are also quite a few similarities that might give them this idea: both activities involve investing money with a return (win) in mind.
 Also, both of them involve certain risks, and sometimes a definitive lack of guarantees.

 The differences between investing and gambling have been discussed quite a few times before.
-Let us take a quick look at there similarities, though, a few interesting parallels that are hard to un-see.
+Let us take a quick look at there similarities, though, a few interesting parallels that are hard to un-see or check out this post and learn how to invest and make money daily!

 A similar mindset